duderstadt-lab/mars-docs/README.md

 * Sigma Calculator

 ### API
-The core API of MARS is based around scijava results tables and MoleculeArchives housing Molecule records.
-So the follow classes make-up the core API:
+The core API of MARS is based around Scijava results tables and MoleculeArchives that contain collections of Molecule records.
+The following packages contain the core API:
+#### de.mpg.biochem.mars.molecule - most useful methods are located in:
-* MARSResultsTable
+* AbstractMoleculeArchive
-* MoleculeArchive
+* AbstractMolecule
+#### de.mpg.biochem.mars.table - main class:
-* Molecule
+* MarsTable